havatv/qgismultidistancebufferplugin/help/source/index.rst

 The attribute table of the result dataset will have two columns / fields named *distance* and *inner*, that contain the outer (maximum) distance and the inner distance for each (multi)polygon.
+For the innermost zone, the value of *inner* is not set.
 The memory layer containing the dataset is added to the QGIS table of contents.